7 Stages of Trauma Bonding in a Relationship and How to Deal

 Whatever the case, making a plan is important, with your safety as a top priority.
 This could include filing for a protection order, staying in a secret location, or developing a “code word” with friends or loved ones you can call in case of an emergency.

-4. Go no contact
+Go no contact

 Once you leave the relationship, it’s important to go no contact.
 Remember, part of the trauma bonding relationship is an addiction to the cycle.

 If you maintain any contact with the abuser, they will likely try to use love bombing and other manipulative tactics to lure you back into the relationship.
+Going no contact allows you to heal and move on while breaking the addictive trauma bond cycle.

-5. Seek therapy
+Seek therapy

 It’s essential to recognize that being involved in a trauma bonded relationship can significantly affect your physical and mental health.
-You may experience anxiety, depression, low-self esteem, and symptoms of post-traumatic stress disorder.
+You may experience anxiety, depression, low self-esteem, and symptoms of post-traumatic stress disorder.

 Therapy is also ideal for exploring underlying issues, such as unresolved childhood wounds that have led you to accept abusive behavior within your relationships.